 - No Antelope Canyon hike is wheelchair accessible.
 They’re also not recommended for anyone with back problems, heart issues, other serious medical conditions or high anxiety.

-- Service pets are only allowed in Canyon X. This is because pets have reacted negatively to the busy close quarters.
+- Service pets are no longer allowed on any Antelope Canyon hike.
+This is because pets have reacted negatively to the busy close quarters.
+Previously they were allowed on the Canyon X hike.

 GUIDED TOUR OPERATORS for Antelope Canyon